ozaiithejava/ozaiithejava/README.md

 ### 👋 About Me

-I'm Yiğit, a highly skilled backend developer with expertise in Java and a passion for building scalable, secure, and efficient systems.
+I'm Yiğit, a highly skilled backend developer with expertise in **Java**, **Go (Golang)**, and **Python**, and a passion for building scalable, secure, and efficient systems.
 With years of hands-on experience in backend/server-side development, I optimize for performance and reliability while integrating best practices in software architecture and data management.
 I am committed to delivering impactful solutions through robust engineering and a creative approach, always aiming to exceed expectations.

 ---